 X-rays and some ultrasound scans can be done locally at the South Liverpool Treatment Centre (Garston), or the York Centre (Smithdown Road behind Asda), in addition to the Royal Liverpool and Broadgreen hospitals.
 The doctor will usually make an electronic request for the test during your consultation.
 For X-rays you can simply present yourself at the radiology (X-ray) desk of the requested venue and they should be expecting you.
 Although the images are captured digitally whilst you are there, they then need to be examined by someone qualified to interpret them, usually a radiology doctor.
 It takes about a week for the report to come through.
 Your GP will not get to see the actual radiograph (image).
 Ultrasound scans are also requested electronially, but they will contact you to make an appointment.
-For some female ultrasound scans you may be asked to go to the Women's Hospital.
+For some female ultrasound scans you may be asked to go to the Liverpool Women's Hospital.
 If you have been sent for an ultrasound scan, we will usually want to see you back for a review, and it is suggested that when you have had your scan, book an appointment with the doctor that sent you for it a week or two afterwards by which time the result should be available.

-A straight-forward heart tracing can be done the same day at the Royal Liverpool's drop-in service, or routinely at Garston or Old Swan.
+A heart tracing can be done the same day at the Royal Liverpool's drop-in service, or routinely at Garston or Old Swan.
 Often they will give you a copy of the heart tracing to take away and hand in to the practice, but even if they do not, the result will be available digitally and usually reviewed within a day or two.
 Additionally all heart tracings are reviewed by a cardiac physiologist or Consultant Cardiologist, who will pick up any subtle signs which might not be picked up by a non-specialist.
 Sometimes the doctor will want you to wear a monitor for a 24 hour period, for which you will have to attend on two consecutive days (first day to get fitted, second day to return the device) and these are usually fitted at the Royal, although you could also go Aintree or Whiston.